How to Pitch an Episode for the Amateur Traveler

 Pitches That I Never Need

 - “He has written a new novel about some random thing.
 Please contact me if you are interested in setting up an interview”.
-We do book reviews on the Amateur Traveler site that are travel related.
+We no longer do book reviews on the Amateur Traveler site.
 We don’t do them on the podcast.
+Unless the book is a guidebook, don’t bother.

 - “Has created the best travel website since sliced bread.
-Would you like to setup an interview?”
-We seldom do blog posts about new travel sites because they are so many of them and they all tend to look alike after a while.
-We never ever do a podcast about a website.
+Would you like to set up an interview?”
+We seldom do blog posts about new travel sites because there are so many of them and they all tend to look alike after a while.
+We never do a podcast about a website.

-- “Summer camps are catering to children and teens by offering…” We occasionally do theme shows on the Amateur Traveler but they are more likely going to be family travel, budget travel, adventure travel, solo travel, and especially volunteer travel.
+- “Summer camps are catering to children and teens by offering…” We very very very rarely (almost never) do theme shows on the Amateur Traveler but they are more likely going to be family travel, budget travel, adventure travel, solo travel, and especially volunteer travel.
 But they will never be about a particular program at a particular resort or camp.

 - “In honor of the historic Coney Island Cyclone’s 85th Anniversary…”.

-- “You just did a show on fill in place name, I could do a better job than your guest.”
-You are probably right, but I just did a show on fill in place name.
+- “You just did a show on place name, I could do a better job than your guest.”
+You are probably right, but I just did a show on place name.
 Only once have I followed up with a show on the same destination in less than a year.

 Pitches That I Seldom Need